 MICHELLE: Huh.
 Interesting.

-MELINDA: I’m definitely looking forward to this!
+MJ: I’m definitely looking forward to this!

 SEAN: The second debut is another author familiar to us, but that’s because of a recent release from Viz.
 Aya Shouoto had Kiss of the Rose Princess come out via Shojo Beat, and now we see Yen releasing He’s My Only Vampire, which, yes, runs in Aria as well.
 This combines vampires AND childhood friends.